DrC0okie/HEIG_CLD_Labo1/README.md

 1. On the EC2 dashboard, navigate to `Elastic Block Store` -> `Volumes`, then click on the `Create volume` button.
 2. Allocate the desired volume size (we selected 1GB).

 3. Select the availability zone.
 It must be the same as your EC2 instance.
-We chose us-east-1a.
+We chose us-east-1b.

 4. Eventually, add a tag `Name` with, for value, the name you want to give it.

 5. Click on the `Create volume` button.
-6. Once it's created, Select it in the volume list, and attach it to your instance.
+6. Once it's created, Select the newly created volume in the list, and attach it to your instance.

 Once it's done, we can navigate to the `/dev` directory using SSH to display the file that represent the disk:

 ```bash
 /dev$ ls -l /dev/xvdf

 brw-rw---- 1 root disk 202, 80 Mar  9 15:27 /dev/xvdf
 ```

-Now we are going to partition the newly created disk with ext4:
+Now we are going to partition the newly created disk with ext4 filesystem:
 ```bash
 sudo mkfs --type ext4 /dev/xvdf
 ```